Beginner Horse Riding Mistakes To Avoid

 1. Disregarding Safety Measures

-It may be tempting to ride the horse without a helmet, but it is always essential to consider your safety.
-Even if your horse has never thrown anyone or done anything terrible, they could still trip and fall, causing you to lose balance and falling with them.
+Riding a horse without a helmet may be tempting, but it is always essential to consider your safety.
+Even if your horse has never thrown anyone or done anything terrible, it could still trip and fall, causing you to lose balance and fall with them.
 So, wearing a helmet is a must to avoid massive brain injuries and trauma in different parts of your head.

 Safety Tips:

-We recommend using an appropriate footwear and horseback riding helmet that can cover your entire skull.
-It should be ASTM-approved, meaning it complies with the standard set by the American Society of Testing and Materials.
-By keeping these safety measures in mind, you can have a fun and rewarding ride.
+We recommend using appropriate footwear and a horseback riding helmet that can cover your entire skull.
+It should be ASTM-approved, meaning it complies with the American Society of Testing and Materials standards.
+Remembering these safety measures, you can have a fun and rewarding ride.

 2. Staring At the Horse